 BIBB 050/NRSC 0050.
 Forensic Neuroscience and Brain Imaging.
 (C) Langleben.
 Freshman Seminar.
 Living World Sector.

 Legal systems have attempted to evaluate and measure human behavior long before psychology, psychiatry and neuroscience were scientific disciplines.
 Current legal systems rely on behavioral science in both criminal and civil litigation.
 For example, intent is a prerequisite of criminal responsibility, motive is used to identify likely suspects, and mental illness or cognitive ability can be a defense to crime or a mitigating factor in a death penalty determination as well as a reason to deny a parent custody of a child.
 In the last decade, there has been substantial progress in behavioral neuroscience; a development not lost on the court system.
 Brain imaging techniques--such as functional and structural Magnetic Resonance Imaging and Positron Emission Tomography--have become part of all phases of legal proceedings and have forced courts to reconsider the use of behavioral science and the role of juries in courtroom decision-making.
 The goal of this course is to enable students to understand the present and the potential future role of behavioral neuroscience evidence in the justice system.
 Through this course, students will learn the basic concepts in behavioral neuroscience, medical imaging and scientific legal evidence, and will develop the ability to critically evaluate neuroscience data in forensic and legal settings.
-This course is open to all undergraduate students and will be of particular interest to students with interest in law, neuroscience, criminology and psychology.
+This course will be of particular interest to students with interest in law, neuroscience, criminology and psychology.
 Background in science or biology is helpful but is not required.

 BIBB 060/NRSC 0060 Music and the Brain.
 (A) Kaplan.
 Freshman Seminar.
 Living World Sector.
 Course Syllabus